sigasi/sigasi_insights/content/manual/linting.md

 To configure the severity level, right click the project (or file or folder) in the Project Explorer and select **Properties > VHDL Errors/Warnings** or **Properties > SystemVerilog Errors/Warnings**.

 {{< figure src="/img/manual/linting_severity_per_project.png" alt="Configure linting severity per project" link="/img/manual/linting_severity_per_project.png" >}}

+On the top of the dialog, select *Enable project specific settings* to activate the severity level on a project base.
+Enabling this setting will override any settings specified at the workspace level.
+For each of the available ID's, you can choose from a drop-down list or you can set all severities at once using the drop-down list on top.

+Note that choosing the *default* setting does _not_ inherit from the workspace settings.
+It will apply the Sigasi built-in default for a linting rule.

 Project settings are stored in this settings file: